-- Better exercise –Put that increased energy to use by exercising.
+- Exercise –Put that increased energy to use by exercising.
 Eleuthero can potentially act as a stimulant, improving endurance and athletic performance.

-More than just a pretty flower, Rhodiola extract may have the following adaptogenic benefits:
+More than just a pretty plant, Rhodiola extract may have the following adaptogenic benefits:

-- Reduced stress – Rhodiola has been shown to potentially help with stress relief in test subjects, particularly those with busy lifestyles.
+- Relaxation – Rhodiola has been shown to potentially help with stress relief in test subjects, particularly those with busy lifestyles.

-- Improved concentration – Similarly, Rhodiola may help people focus on specific tasks.
+- Cognitive Function – Similarly, Rhodiola may help people focus on specific tasks.

-- Healthy moods – Rhodiola may have a positive impact on our neurotransmitters, which can result in similar effects as antidepressant medications.
+- Healthy Mood – Rhodiola may have a positive impact on our neurotransmitters, which may support mental health.

-- Improved memory –Cognitive studies have shown that Rhodiola may improve learning and memory function.
+- Memory –Cognitive studies have shown that Rhodiola may help to support cognitive and memory function.

 Find Your Balance With Starwest Botanicals